Netherlands conference on Electrochemical Conversion & Materials (ECCM) 26 June 2020

 - Not yet on the ECCM mailing list?
 Please subscribe here.

-- Setup: one day conference with plenary keynote lectures from academia, industry and NGO’s.
-To the parallel sessions Dutch representatives from industry, scientists (group leaders), applied research organisations, government and NGO’s will contribute to an appealing programme.
+- Setup: a one-day conference with international keynote lectures from academia, industry and NGO’s.
+The parallel sessions will feature an appealing programme with contributions from representatives from industry, scientists (group leaders), applied research organisations, government and NGO’s.
+Interested to contribute to the parallel programme?
+See INVITATION FOR ABSTRACTS below or go directly to submit your 100 words abstract.

 - The parallel sessions are: